mAAdhaTTah/wpghs_test/_drafts/2015-09-28-recursive-closures-in-php.md

     };

 This passes the reference to `$remove`, rather its value.
 At the time the closure is defined, the reference isn't to *anything*, actually.
 But when the closure is executed, the reference is now to the actual closure[^2].
+This way, the closure can use and call itself recursively, until it's done what it needs to do.

+And that's how you do recursive closures in PHP.
+Just be warned of one thing: with XDebug turn on, the stack depth is limited to 200, and

 [^1]:
     Specifics redacted to protect the guilty.